KrasnitzLab/sgains/README.md

   --bins-dir BINS_DIR   bins working directory (default: data/R100_B10k)
 ```

-* The data processd by the `process` subcommand is grouped into an entity, that
+* The data created by the `process` subcommand is grouped into an entity, that
-is names with `--study-name` option.
+is named with `--study-name` option.
 This name will be used when creating
 results directories and when creating some of results files.

 * The input for `process` subcommand are *FASTQ* files containing the reads for
 each individual cell.
-All *FASTQ* file for given study are expected to be located
+All *FASTQ* files for given study are expected to be located
 into single directory.
 You should specify this directory using `--data-dir` option.

 * The results from `process` subcommand are stored into output data directory
 which you should specify using `--work-dir` option.
 The process subcommand will
 create directory named after the study name (passed with the `--study-name` option)
 and inside that directory will create three additional subdirectories - `mapping`,
-`varbin` and `segment`, that will store intermediate results from respective
+`varbin` and `segment`, that will contain intermediate results from respective
 pipeline stages.

     ```
-    try06/try_process/
+    try06/
+    └── test_study
         ├── mappings
-    │   ├── CJA0754.rmdup.bam
-    │   ├── CJA0769.rmdup.bam
-    │   ├── CJA0901.rmdup.bam
+        │   ├── ....rmdup.bam
-    │   ├── CJA0918.rmdup.bam
+        │   ├── ...
-    │   ├── CJA1164.rmdup.bam
+        │   └── ...
-    │   ├── CJA1210.rmdup.bam
+        ├── varbin
-    │   ├── CJA1243.rmdup.bam
+        │   ├── ....varbin.10k.txt
-    │   ├── CJA1247.rmdup.bam
+        │   ├── ...
-    │   └── CJA1355.rmdup.bam
+        │   └── ...
+        └── segment
-    └── varbin
+            └── test_study
+               ├── test_study.cells.txt
+               ├── test_study.lowratio.quantal.R.ratio.csv
+               ├── test_study.seg.quantal.R.seg.txt
+               ├── test_study.smear1bpFisherPcloneTracks.clone.txt
+               ├── test_study.smear1bpFisherTreePyP.tree.txt
+               ├── test_study.smear1bpPinMat.featuremat.txt
-        └── CJA1247.varbin.10k.txt
+               └── test_study.smear1bpPins.features.txt
     ```

-* The first stage of the pipeline invokes `bowtie` to map reads from
+* The first mapping stage of the pipeline invokes `bowtie` to map reads from
 *FASTQ* files.
-This stage needs a path to bowtie index, that you can pass
+This stage needs a name of the bowtie index (user
-using `--genome-index` option.
+`--genome-index` option to specify bowtie index name) and a directory,
+where this index is located (use `--genome-dir` to pass this parameter).

 * When running `bowtie` for mapping *FASTQ* reads the pipeline passes a combination
 of `-m 1 --best --strata`.
 If you need to pass additional options to `bowtie`